stoolball-england/stoolball-org-uk/Documentation/Routing.md

 3. Update `StoolballRouteContentFinder` to recognise the new route.

-4. Add the new `StoolballRouteType` value and its matching controller type to the dictionary in `StoolballRouterController`:
+4. Add the new `StoolballRouteType` value and its matching controller type to the dictionary in `StoolballRouteTypeMapper`:

    ```csharp
     private readonly Dictionary<StoolballRouteType, Type> _supportedControllers = new Dictionary<StoolballRouteType, Type> {